Plant Biology Graduate Student Katherine Murphy Named UC Davis Grad Slam Champ

 Murphy will represent UC Davis at the University of California Grad Slam Finals on May 10 in San Francisco, where she’ll compete against contestants from the other nine UC campuses.
 “I am so excited to represent my lab and UC Davis at the UC Finals,” enthused Murphy.
 “Most importantly, I can't wait to share how incredible the chemistry of corn is with everyone!”

-This story originally appeared on the UC Davis Graduate Studies website.
+- This story was originally posted by UC Davis Graduate Studies